Make Your Own Game Pieces with Clay

 - Go all the way around the circle.

-The girls will probably want to hide them around the tent or cabin and take turns finding them.
+If you use these with Girl Scouts at camp, the girls will probably want to hide them around the tent or cabin and take turns finding them.
 Just know that they MIGHT get lost.

 At then end of camp, trade the pieces so each girl goes home with one from all of the others.
 They create a little clay collection that reminds them of their friends.
 If you have more than twelve girls, you will have to have made extra pieces.